valerijvasquez/valerijvasquez.github.io/README.md

 # Valerij Vasquez

-This page links to my main technical work in physics, quantum information, and programming.

----

 ## BB84 Quantum Key Distribution Simulation
 Python implementation of the BB84 protocol, developed as part of my bachelor thesis in Physics.